A Peer Driven System of Health Care Access for People Living with HIV/AIDS

-Positive Pathways has established a network of 13 trained peer Community Health Workers (CHWs) who are placed in clinical and non-clinical settings with the goal of identifying out-of-care HIV-positive individuals.
-CHWs focus on building peer-based trust and informing individuals about living with HIV, providing personalized assistance to help them enter and navigate service systems, and supporting them throughout the early part of their medical care until they become fully engaged.
+Positive Pathways established a network of trained peer Community Health Workers (CHWs) who were placed in community, managed care, and primary care settings with the goal of identifying out-of-care HIV-positive individuals.
+CHWs focused on building peer-based trust and informing individuals about living with HIV, providing personalized assistance to help them enter and navigate service systems, and supporting them throughout the early part of their medical care until they become fully engaged.

-Peer CHWs utilize their unique position to address barriers to care that can present challenges for other medical professionals, such as providing trust-based information and education, overcoming denial and stigma, conducting outreach and support deep in the community, taking the time to walk clients through the healthcare system, and helping clients strategize to manage the logistics of caring for oneself in the context of a complicated life.
+Peer CHWs utilized their unique position to address barriers to care that can present challenges for other medical professionals, such as providing trust-based information and education, overcoming denial and stigma, conducting outreach and support deep in the community, taking the time to walk clients through the health care system, and helping clients strategize to manage the logistics of caring for oneself in the context of a complicated life.

 A Partnership for Success